-systemic implications to develop from such operational difficulties, it likely would require the simultaneous occurrence of both stressed market conditions and operational difficulties at large and/or complex asset managers.
+Historically, there have not been serious operational incidents during stressed conditions.
+Thus, it is difficult to assess the potential materiality of such operational difficulties.
+In order for systemic implications to develop from such operational difficulties, it likely would require the simultaneous occurrence of both stressed market conditions and operational difficulties at asset managers whose activities play an important role in the operation of the financial system.
 If this occurred, the impact of such difficulties on the financial system could be considerable, especially if they involved a large scale transfer of assets (including OTC derivatives) or the transfer of ancillary services that are not easily substitutable or if there were legal or regulatory requirements that needed to be satisfied.

-Although a number of regulatory and supervisory tools and market practices are in place to mitigate or reduce the likelihood and impact of operational difficulties, potential gaps may exist between the scope and focus of existing mitigants and the sources of operational difficulties within and across jurisdictions.
+Although a number of regulatory and supervisory tools and market practices are in place to mitigate or reduce the likelihood and impact of operational difficulties, potential gaps may remain between the scope and focus of existing mitigants and the sources of operational difficulties within and across jurisdictions.
 Also, sufficient information is not available on the positions and contractual features of OTC derivatives of funds and SMAs to assess the potential operational difficulties posed to financial stability.
-Similarly, while asset managers have tools such as BCPs to ensure continuity of daily business operations, the scope of BCPs may not cover all the potential sources of operational difficulties in transferring client accounts especially in stressed conditions.
+Similarly, while asset managers generally have tools such as BCPs to ensure continuity of daily business operations, the scope of BCPs may not cover all the potential sources of operational difficulties and in particular those associated with the transfer of client accounts especially in stressed conditions.

-4.4 Proposed policy recommendation to address residual risks
+4.4 Policy recommendation to address residual risks

-The following proposed policy recommendation is intended to address the residual risks associated with operational risk and challenges in transferring investment mandates or client accounts.
+The following policy recommendation is intended to address the residual risks associated with operational risk, including challenges in transferring investment mandates or client accounts.

-Recommendation 13: Authorities should have requirements or guidance for asset managers that are large, complex, and/or provide critical services to have comprehensive and robust risk management frameworks and practices, especially with regards to business continuity plans and transition plans, to enable orderly transfer of their clients' accounts and investment mandates in stressed conditions.
+Recommendation 13: Authorities should have requirements or guidance for asset managers to have comprehensive and robust risk management frameworks and practices, especially with regards to business continuity plans and transition plans, for example, to enable orderly transfer of their clients' accounts and investment mandates in stressed conditions.
+Such risk management frameworks and practices should be commensurate with the level of risks that the asset managers' activities pose to the financial system.

-To address operational challenges and enable orderly transfer of investment mandates and client accounts in stressed conditions, authorities should have requirements or supervisory guidance for asset managers that are large, complex, and/or provide critical services57 to establish risk management frameworks and practices that are comprehensive and robust.

-In particular, they should develop business continuity and transition plans that take into account potential challenges and difficulties that could arise in stressed market conditions while considering the asset manager's individual features.
+Authorities should have requirements or supervisory guidance for asset managers to establish risk management frameworks and practices that are comprehensive, robust, and commensurate with the level of risks posed to the financial system by the activities of the asset managers.
+The requirements or guidance should be designed to address financial stability risks that may arise from operational risks and business transition risks, for example, from the transfer of client accounts and investment mandates in stressed conditions.62 while considering the asset manager's individual features.
 For example, an asset manager's transition plan with respect to OTC derivatives should be based on its assessment of the transferability of the OTC derivatives positions of its managed funds and SMAs, subject to the oversight of the relevant authority.
-Similarly, an asset manager should consider individual characteristics such as its size, as well as the ancillary services that it provides (including those for which it relies on third-party service providers).
+Similarly, an asset manager should consider individual characteristics such as the impact of its activities on the markets and market sectors, as well as the ancillary services that it provides (including those for which it relies on third-party service providers).